 With stackable chairs and moveable tables, the central space could be converted at any time into a classroom, a play space, a kitchen and cafeteria, or a nap room.
 Every piece of furniture was designed so that two children could convert or move them.
 In Dicker and Singer’s vision, students took some ownership in their own learning.

 They also designed toys for the school that were in keeping with Montessori principles, including a game called Phantasius.
 It consisted of a set of simple wood shapes that could be combined and recombined to make up to 12 animals; or anything else that the children could imagine.

-The school would later be destroyed by the Nazis, all that survives are the photos and drawings, which highlight the ingenuity and elegant ideas of its designers.
+The school would later be destroyed by the Nazis.
+All that survives are photos and the drawings, which highlight the ingenuity and elegant ideas of its designers.

 The Atelier Singer/Dicker was a successful business, but their personal relationship would be conflicted and rocky.
 Franz Singer married an entertainer named Emmy Heim in 1921, yet maintained a romantic relationship with Friedl.
 Singer got both of them pregnant, but was only interested in having children with Heim.
 He would talk Friedl Dicker into having several abortions during their relationship, yet they remained working partners and lovers, as Friedl’s own chances at motherhood evaporated completely over time.

 Friedl Dicker also became politicized.
 She had observed the Russian Revolution of 1917 and became an outspoken supporter of communism.
 She joined the party, designing posters and typesetting for Communist flyers through the ‘20s, and participated in activities which eventually got her arrested.
 Franz Singer was able to negotiate her release and after that, she left their business in his care and fled to Prague, Czechoslovakia.